Things you probably didn't know in Project Performance

 - Uncertainty is another major issue in projects.
 Almost all projects contain a large degree of uncertainty.
 Instead of trying to manage this uncertainty and learn to be comfortable with it, we transfer the risk to an EPC company, which, in many instances, is not the best party to manage associated risks.
 Although risk registry and risk management plans are there to help, the unknown unknowns / Black Swans can have a devastating impact on project performance.
 In addition, when there is uncertainty, we naturally have a fear, as uncertainty avoidance or being uncomfortable with it, is hardwired in the human brain.
 When we have fear, we tend to act differently - we take more risk, we are more aggressive in scheduling projects and willing to pay more.

-- Illusion of removing risk via good planning.
+- The illusion of removing risk via good planning.
 Although the concept of influence curve suggests that projects outcome is best influenced at the beginning/planning stage, there is a danger of falling into the trap of spending most of the time to ensure that the front-end loading is good and losing the focus on the actual execution of the project, which might have risks with similar of higher probability and impact.

 - Traditional Project Management.
 There is a plethora of evidence to suggest that current project management methods are not doing what they are supposed to do and result in cost overruns and delays.
 Going into the overall field of project management, there seems to be a universal and common-to-all problem with project management.
 According to Lawrence Leach, a project management author and consultant, in the last 20-30 years, the situation remained the same - most projects fail to perform as planned, with budget overruns and schedule delays.
 The question is - if the existing system of project management is robust enough would there be issues in project performance across many industries?
 And by the way, having a certified project manager is hardly a predictor of project success.